Quick Start Single-Node Linux Installation

 Step 1: Prepare the Environment

-Ensure you have the installer package and your node meet the minimum memory and CPU requirements.
+Ensure you have the installer package and your node meets the minimum memory and CPU requirements.

 Purpose